gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 ## Quick Recap

-In this lab, we successfully connected our bot application to our LUIS app, and configured *Dialog* with handlers for specific **intents**.
-We also learned how to interrogate the provided *LuisResult* to retrieve **entity** values parsed by LUIS and store these values within the **conversation's** state.
+In this lab, we successfully connected our bot to our LUIS application, and configured  our *RootDialog* with handlers for specific **intents**.
+We also learned how to parse **entity** values from the provided *LuisResult*.
+Finally, we learned how to work with store and retrieve state within a bot applicaiton.

 ## Next Steps
-At this point we are able to configure our *Dialog* to handle LUIS intents, but we haven't really done anything useful with the provided information.
-In the next lab, we'll learn how to structure bot applications with multiple dialogs as well as some more advanced interface features, like **cards** and **suggestions**.
+At this point we are able to configure our *RootDialog* to handle LUIS intents, but we haven't really done anything useful with the provided information.
+In the next lab, we'll learn how to structure bot applications with multiple dialogs as well as some more advanced interface features, such as **card** views.